EyalAr/k8s-cluster-bootstrap/README.md

 ### [Cluster Bootstrap](./tf-cluster-bootstrap/)

 Start here if you already have an empty K8S cluster and a SQL database.
-Otherwise, see projects below.
+Otherwise see below.

 This will install the following on any empty K8S cluster: